 This course aims to help students to gain a theoretical understanding of learners - young adolescents in particular - their development and of individual and cultural differences as they occur in a dynamic and globalized world.
-Questions that are addressed are: "How do people learn and how can this learning be optimized?", "How do young people develop during early adolescence and what are the consequences for their functioning at school?", and "How can young learners be motivated?". [if gte mso 9]>
+Questions that are addressed are: "How do people learn and how can this learning be optimized?", "How do young people develop during early adolescence and what are the consequences for their functioning at school?", and "How can young learners be motivated?".
+Various theories from the social sciences are used, e.g. cognitive psychology, developmental psychology, motivation, theories on learning and learning problems.
+It provides an introduction to learning sciences in connection to neuro science.
+Students work on assignments in which they combine theory with data collected during their first visits to schools, small experiments in psychology labs, etc. These assignments are reported in papers or presentations and form the basis for the assessment of the course in combination with written exams.